Microphone Utility Estimation in Acoustic Sensor Networks using Single-Channel Signal Features: Model-based Utility Estimation using Spectral Graph Partitioning

 Depending on the sign of the Pearson Correlation Coefficient $\pccUtilityEntropy[\idxFrame]$, the sign of the estimated utility values is flipped to produce the final utility estimates

 In \cite{gunther_network-aware_2021}, the supplemental information was chosen as the node degree, \ie, $\left[\vecSupplemental[\idxFrame]\right]_{\idxCh} = \graphDegree_{\idxCh}[\idxFrame]$.
 While this choice allows detection of outliers if the volumes of the two subsets in the partition are very different, \ie, a large majority of microphones is either useful or not useful, it also requires further assumptions or knowledge about the identity of the majority group, \eg, that the majority of microphones observes the desired \gls{soi}.
 To address these shortcomings, we consider typical \gls{soi} and interfering signals: typical \gls{soi} signals, like speech, exhibit spectro-temporal structure while typical signal degradations, like reverberation or additive non-coherent noise, reduce said structure.
-Thus, the differential signal entropy \cite{cover_elements_2006}
+Thus, the differential signal entropy \cite{cover_elements_2006} is used to capture the structuredness of the observed signals